Doctor of Business Administration – Organizational Development

 Organizations expect their senior-level leaders to foresee shifts in the horizon of their industry and have strategies to adapt to change in their field.
 As companies continue to evolve, the same is expected in the next generation of business leaders.

-If you’re looking for a degree that can prepare you for a senior leadership role and give you the insight into delivering change in your organization, let Johnson & Wales University’s Doctor of Business Administration (DBA) Organization Development concentration set you on the path towards an executive-level leadership position.
+If you’re looking for a degree that can prepare you for a senior leadership role and give you the insight into delivering change in your organization, let Johnson & Wales University’s Doctor of Business Administration (DBA) Organizational Development concentration set you on the path towards an executive-level leadership position.

 Our robust curriculum is designed to delve into critical areas of business, including large-scale business transformation, analytics, and executive decision-making.
 We give our students the tools needed to attain high-level leadership positions and prepare them to excel in those roles, no matter the industry.
 And our lock-step dissertation model is designed to help you complete your degree on time, so you can step into your new role seamlessly.